April 23, 2017

 I imagine the chaos sounds familiar.
 When we don’t know from one day to the next what our president’s position is on significant national and international issues.
 When we hear of bombs being dropped, agency budgets being cut, healthcare reform maybe coming to a vote again.

 In the midst of chaos, we are given an orderly story.
-I know the scripture reading this morning was a bit long—more than an entire chapter—but I think it is worth hearing the entire passage for us to understand the careful structure of the story.
+I know the scripture reading this morning was a bit long—more than an entire chapter—but I think it is worth hearing the whole passage for us to understand the careful structure of the story.
 “There was evening and there was morning . . .
 There was evening and there was morning . . .”
 This story assures us that, despite the chaos of our lives at this moment, the world is ultimately perfectly ordered according to God’s design.

 That was a time when the Israelites were living in fear of scarcity.
 It seemed that there was not enough of anything to go around.
 Not enough food.
 Not enough shelter.
 Not enough power.
 Not enough safety.